jasonsbarr/functional/docs/core/CreatingTypes.md

                     return x && isFunction(x.isEmailAddress) && x.isEmailAddress();
                 },

-                // this is necessary if you want to be able to use switchType on the type, since
+                // this is necessary if you want to be able to use switchType to extract the value, since
                 // we're treating the constructor as if it were the type representative
                 variants: ["EmailAddress"]
             }